AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Branding</td>
-   <td>The process of customizing&nbsp;Workfront to give the interface an appearance that mirrors your company by using your colors and logos.</td>
+   <td>The process of customizing [!DNL Workfront] to give the interface an appearance that mirrors your company by using your colors and logos.</td>
   </tr>
   <tr>
    <td>Breadcrumbs</td>